syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet/Page-Setup-Options.md

 documentation: UG
 ---

-# Page Setup Options
+# Page Setup Options in Excel Document

 ## Fit all rows on one page

-[FitToPagesTall](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IPageSetup.html#Syncfusion_XlsIO_IPageSetup_FitToPagesTall) enables the functionality of fitting all rows on one printed page.
+[FitToPagesTall](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IPageSetup.html#Syncfusion_XlsIO_IPageSetup_FitToPagesTall) enables the functionality of fitting all rows on one printed page.

 The following code example illustrates how to use FitToPagesTall.